Ever had trouble finding Japanese recipes that were easy to make?

 Also read: sushi for beginners, a complete guide

 Although early forms of sushi spread to China and Japan, the Chinese were quick to adopt it.

-The rice was not seen as a part of the meal but rather as a way to preserve the fish during times before refrigeration.
+The rice wasn’t seen as a part of the meal, but rather, as a way to preserve the fish during times before refrigeration.

-The fermentation of the rice worked as an antimicrobial keeping the fish from spoiling.
+The fermentation of the rice worked as an antimicrobial, which kept the fish from spoiling.